Gageperrin/it-notes/it-topics/cissp.md

 * Threat agent: Entity that has the potential to cause damage to an asset
 * Threat: Any potential danger
 * Attack: Any harmful action that exploits a vulnerability
-* Vulnerability: A weakness in an asset tha could be exploited by a threat
+* Vulnerability: A weakness in an asset that could be exploited by a threat
 * Risk: Significant exposure to a threat or vulnerability
 * Asset: Anything valued by the organization
 * Exposure/Impact: Negative consequences to an asset if the risk is realized